Opera: Pique Dame (The Queen of Spades)

 Herman reveals himself after the countess dozes off, and threatens her with a pistol to get her to reveal the secret of the three cards.
 She dies of fright.
 Liza finally gets home, and thinks that Herman was only using her to get to the countess.
 She asks him to leave.
 Now he is without the secret or the girl – he just can’t catch a break.

 Act III opens with another example of Tchaikovsky’s prodigious talent for expressing emotion with musical instruments.
-I provided a clip of this at the beginning of this discussion, but here is another one for good measure, in the venerable conductor Valery Gergiev’s capable hands.
+I provided a clip of this at the beginning of this discussion, but here is another one for good measure, in the venerable Russian conductor Valery Gergiev’s capable hands.
 Listen to it as you read the following paragraph.

 Herman receives a letter from Liza asking him to meet her by the river at midnight.
 Below is the dramatic scene, and Liza’s pliant hope that Herman still cares for her.
-One can imagine Tchaikovsky himself, who was no doubt tired of hiding his homosexuality all his life and was prone to depression, echoing these words he penned for Liza: “I am weary . . . worn out with suffering.
+One can imagine Tchaikovsky himself, who was no doubt tired of hiding his homosexuality all his life and was prone to depression, echoing these words that he penned for Liza: “I am weary . . . worn out with suffering.
 I am exhausted by grief; night and day I have been tormented by thoughts of him.
 Where is the joy I once knew?
 I am weary, so tired.
 My life promised me only joy; then clouds gathered.
-A storm carried off everything I loved in the world, destroying my happiness and my hopes . . . ” This aria is chilling (it begins after the dramatic introduction, and after she descends the stairs, as 12:32).
+A storm carried off everything I loved in the world, destroying my happiness and my hopes . . . ” This aria is chilling (it begins after the dramatic introduction, and after she descends the stairs, at 12:32).

 Herman arrives at the gambling hall, ready to play his secret cards.
 He bets heavily with the three, then the seven, and wins both hands.
 He then bets it all with what he thinks is the ace, but it turns out to be the queen of spades – the countess’s revenge.
 He loses it all and, depending on the version you watch, ends up insane or kills himself.
 Here, at the opera’s mournful conclusion, his comrades pray for his tortured soul.
 This is so moving that Tchaikovsky himself wept as he wrote it – again, perhaps, it was too close to home.
 Listen to it (timestamp 40:20) as you read my closing thoughts on this very personal work.

 There you have it; a moving, dramatic masterpiece full of beautiful music and pathos; Tchaikovsky’s best opera.
 One can only wonder what else he would have created had he lived beyond the age of 53, considering that this and two of his other masterworks – the Sixth Symphony and The Nutcracker – were all created in his last few years.
 But maybe this was all he had in him – after all, how much genius can a genius produce?
 Perhaps he said all that he had to say.
 As someone who has read extensively on this talented man as well as spent countless, blissful hours listening to his incredible music, I am convinced that he had had enough of life, and knew his end was near (there has always been speculation that he passively killed himself).
 I think Liza’s lamentation, quoted above (“I am exhausted by grief”), is his vicarious, mid-life suicide plea, and his mournful Sixth Symphony a few years later only cements this theory.
-In any event, I am eternally grateful for everything he had to say in his music, both hopeful and hopeless, to me and the world.
-He spoke both languages, but unfortunately the latter prevailed.
+In any event, I am eternally grateful for everything he had to say in his music, both hopeful and hopeless, to me and to the world.
+He spoke both languages, but the latter ultimately prevailed.

-Sound recording was just being invented when Pyotr Ilyich Tchaikovsky died from cholera in November of 1893, after foolishly (purposely?) drinking a glass of unboiled water during an outbreak.
-There is a very brief recording of his voice on a wax cylinder that resides at the Tchaikovsky Museum in Klin, at the site of his final residence.
+Sound recording was just being invented when Pyotr Ilyich Tchaikovsky died from cholera on November 7, 1893, after foolishly (purposely?) drinking a glass of unboiled water during an outbreak.
+There is a very brief recording of his voice on a wax cylinder that resides at the Tchaikovsky Museum in Russia at the site of his final residence.
 It is indistinct, high-pitched and full of static.
 But no matter; his passionate music speaks for him far better than any words could.
 As he was fond of saying, “where words leave off, music begins.”
 Pyotr Ilyich, may your troubled soul rest in peace.
 Ja vas lyublyu.

 A word on available audio and video recordings of this work: For audio, my top recommendation would be the fantastic Rostropovich set, followed by conductors Ermler and Gergiev.
 For video, the YouTube recording mentioned above (led by Gergiev, with Vladimir Galouzine as Herman) is superb, but sadly not available commercially.
 However, you can watch the whole thing on YouTube – the video and audio streaming quality is excellent.
 Just be aware it is in three separate parts.
 This recording has many dramatic touches that I really like, and Galouzine is fantastic as Herman, both in voice and acting.
 On disc, the best choice is the Liceu/OpusArte recording (with Misha Didyk as Herman).
 It is visually and audibly stunning.
 The costumes and sets are fantastic, and this Herman (Didyk) isn’t too hard to look at (unlike some of them!)
 The 1992 Gergiev performance with Gegam Grigorian as Herman is also worthy, if a little dated.
 The Metropolitan Opera 1999 recording with Placido Domingo as Herman and Valery Gergiev conducting has not, as of this date, been released.